paramatrixtech/ksapi/python/docs/TokenApi.md

 # ks_api_client.TokenApi

-All URIs are relative to *https://tradeapi.kotaksecurities.com/apim/oauth/1.0*
+All URIs are relative to "host" parameter

 Method | HTTP request | Description
 ------------- | ------------- | -------------